 - The asylee has applied for adjustment of status within one year of eligibility to file; and

-- Specific evidence in the A-file or testimony given at the interview that there is no evidence that the asylee acquired a Class-A condition after their entry into the United States.
+- Specific evidence in the A-file or testimony given at the interview that there is no evidence that the asylee acquired a Class-A condition after they entered into the United States.

 *A-Files contain all records of any active case of an alien not yet naturalized.
 This applies to them as they pass through the U.S. immigration and inspection process.

 You must establish compliance with the vaccination requirements.
 The applicant must submit the vaccination assessment with the adjustment of status application.
-To comply with the requirement, the applicant must have the relevant parts of Form I-693 completed by the civil doctor.
+In addition, the applicant must have the relevant parts of Form I-693 completed by the civil doctor to comply with the requirement.

 Immigration Medical Exam: Frequently Asked Questions